ReviveMed/mzEmbed/data/readme.md

 ## Dataset Availability

-The dataset used in the paper, is available at [mzLearn.com/mzEmbed](http://mzLearn.com/mzEmbed).
+The dataset used in the paper are availbe from [Metabolomics Workbench](https://www.metabolomicsworkbench.org/) and [Metabolights](https://www.ebi.ac.uk/metabolights/) datasbased.

 ---